uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

       - Make sure you have a working Internet connection
       - Open the ZENworks application
       - Look for RStudio
-      - Double click on RStudio which will install both R and RStudio
+      - Double-click on RStudio which will install both R and RStudio

 ## What are we going to learn?